ternaus/TernausNetV2/README.rst

 Demo Example
 ~~~~~~~~~~~~~~~~~~~~~~
-You can easily start working with our models using the demonstration example
+You can easily start using our network and weights, following the demonstration example
   `demo.ipynb`_

 ..  _`demo.ipynb`: https://github.com/ternaus/TernausNetV2/blob/master/Demo.ipynb